bluesky-social/atproto-website/content/specs/auth.md

 To make development workflows easier, a special exception is made for clients with `client_id` having origin `http://localhost` (with no port number specified).
 Authorization Servers are encouraged to support this exception - including in production environments - but it is optional.

 In a localhost `client_id` scenario, the Authorization Server should verify that the scheme is `http`, and that the hostname is exactly `localhost` with no port specified.
 IP addresses (`127.0.0.1`, etc) are not supported.
 The path parameter must be empty (`/`).

+In the Authorization Request, the `redirect_uri` must match one of those supplied (or a default).
+Path components must match, but port numbers are not matched.

 Some metadata fields can be configured via query parameter in the `client_id` URL (with appropriate urlencoding):

-- `redirect_uri` (string, multiple allowed, optional): allows declaring a local redirect/callback URL.
-Otherwise, `http://127.0.0.1/` and `http://[::1]/` will be used.
+- `redirect_uri` (string, multiple allowed, optional): allows declaring a local redirect/callback URL, with path component matched but port numbers ignored.
+The default values (if none are supplied) are `http://127.0.0.1/` and `http://[::1]/`.
 - `scope` (string, space-separated, multiple allowed, optional): the set of scopes which might be requested by the client.
 Default is `atproto`.

 The other parameters in the virtual client metadata document will be: